Estimating the Empowerment of Language Model Agents: Theoretical Foundation

 With $\hat{p}(s_* \mid s,a)$ computed, empowerment is defined as the mutual information between actions and successor states:

 where $A$ denotes the action, and $S_*$ is the resulting successor state conditioned on state $s$.

-\subsection{Empowerment as proxy for power}
+\subsection{Empowerment as Proxy for Power}

-We take advantage of the theoretical results of relation between effective empowerment and average-goal performance of Myers et al.~\cite{myers2025learningassisthumansinferring} with slight adjustment to our case where only the LLM policy \(\phi_{\mathrm{LLM}}\) exists.
-The three assumptions are required to provide the connection between empowerment and goal :
+We adapt the theoretical relationship between effective empowerment and average-goal performance from Myers et al.~\cite{myers2025learningassisthumansinferring} to our setting, where only the LLM policy \(\phi_{\mathrm{LLM}}\) is modeled.
+The three assumptions are required to provide the connection between empowerment and goals:

-\textbf{Assumption : Skill Coverage} The rewards \( R \sim \mathcal{R} \) are uniformly distributed over the scaled \(|\mathcal{S}|\)-simplex \(\Delta^{|\mathcal{S}|}\), such that:
+\textbf{Assumption: Skill Coverage} The rewards \( R \sim \mathcal{R} \) are uniformly distributed over the scaled \(|\mathcal{S}|\)-simplex \(\Delta^{|\mathcal{S}|}\), such that:

-This assumption implies the reward function is uniform over the states in the environment, effectively diverse skills are related to goal-average performance.
+This assumption implies the reward function is uniform over the states in the environment, and that effectively diverse skills are related to goal-average performance.

-\textbf{Assumption : Ergodicity} For some human policy \(\pi_H\) and robot policy \(\pi_R\), it holds that:
+\textbf{Assumption: Ergodicity} For some human policy \(\pi_H\) and robot policy \(\pi_R\), it holds that: